microsoft/customer-insights-azure-data-workshop/lab06.md

     ![](images/lab06/media/image46.png)

-1. Click on the ML module and rename it Execute Churn ML Pipeline:
+1. Click on the ML module and rename it **Execute Churn ML Pipeline**:

     ![](images/lab06/media/image47.png)

-1. On the Settings tab for the ML module, click the new button to create a new Azure ML linked service:
+1. On the Settings tab for the ML module, click the **new** button to create a new Azure ML linked service:

     ![](images/lab06/media/image48.png)